mui/mui-x/docs/data/date-pickers/date-calendar/date-calendar.md

 ## Validation

-You can find the documentation in the [Validation page](/x/react-date-pickers/validation/).
+See the [Validation](/x/react-date-pickers/validation/) documentation page for more details.